fasiha/sphere-cap-random/README.md

 `sampleSphericalCap(params)` looks for the following slots in the `params` object:
 - `N`: return an 3×N array whose columns are the random points on the spherical cap;
-- `z`: the depth below the North Pole of the spherical cap—by default, 1.0, which describes the Northern Hemisphere; `z=2` would consider the entire sphere, rather than a cap.
+- `z`: the height above the xy-plane at the bottom of the cap.
+By default, `z` is 0, which describes the Northern Hemisphere; `z=-1` would consider the entire sphere, rather than a cap.
 - `deg`: the angle in degrees of the cone emanating from the origin and expanding towards the North Pole, and whose intersection with the sphere’s surface describes the spherical cap.
 And,
 - `rad`: this same angle in radians.